“The doctor says everything is fine! Then why do I feel so bad?”

 Note: Please wear a mask and social distance.

 This “open clinic” is on the first Friday of the month (call to confirm date), and we do not take appointments.
-This is for local St. Louis area patients only as there is no guarantee that we can see everyone.
+This is for recommended for local St. Louis area patients only as there is no guarantee that everyone can be seen.
 Doors open 7:30-8:00 am, first come first serve.
 Please read the Full Explanation of the “Good Friday” Act, and try to attend the Free Monthly Seminar.

 New Patient Medical History Form